abhijithremesh/SchedulingHeuristics/src/MinimumCompletionTime/README.md

 * Minimum Completion Time 2
   * Similar to MIN-MIN algorithm
   * Algorithm implemented based on the paper "Performance comparison of heuristic algorithms for task scheduling in IaaS cloud computing environment"
   * seems incorrect as it is closely related to MIN-MIN strategy.

+* Completion Time
+  * Cij = Eij + Rj
+    * Cij = completion time of task i on VM j
+    * Eij = execution time of task i on VM j
+    * Rj = ready time of VM j